Jooles/mimic/README.md

 * C++ compiler that supports --std=c++14 (CI builds performed with GCC 5, clang 3.6 and 3.7)
 * libpthread (for tests)

+### Credit
+Oracle and Java are registered trademarks of Oracle and/or its affiliates.
+Other names may be trademarks of their respective owners.